robbyt/go-supervisor/examples/README.md

 This directory contains examples demonstrating how to use the go-supervisor package in real-world scenarios.
 Each example showcases different aspects of service lifecycle management, configuration, and state handling.

+> **Note:** More examples are coming soon as we add additional runnable implementations to the project.
+Currently, the HTTP server example demonstrates a complete implementation of the supervisor interfaces.

 ## HTTP Server Example

 The [http](./http/) directory contains a complete example of an HTTP server managed by the go-supervisor package.

 This example demonstrates:

-- Integration with the `runnables/httpserver` implementation
+- Creating a `runnables.HttpServer`, implementing `supervisor.PIDZero` interfaces (Runnable, Reloadable, Stateable)
-- Proper configuration of routes and handlers
+- Configuration of routes and handlers, from the `httpserver` package
-- Custom logging with slog
-- Integration with the PIDZero supervisor
+- Logging with an `slog.Handler`
-- Signal handling for graceful shutdown

 Key components of the HTTP server example: